“I DON’T UNDERSTAND?”

 Ro 8:38-39 For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord.

-“There are basically two responses to what God is doing in the light of eternity - Trusting Faith or Unbelieving Rejection.”
-Dennis Deese
+AThere are basically two responses to what God is doing in the light of eternity - Trusting Faith or Unbelieving Rejection.@ Dennis Deese

-In the midst of those things we don’t understand, there are some things about God that we can understand and be assured of that will allay our fears and questions.
-You need to know that:
+In the midst of those things we don=t understand, there are some things about God that we can understand and be assured of that will allay our fears and questions.
+I want to lay out a clear path of understanding that will help you when you don’t understand.

 Job 9:12 Behold, he taketh away, who can hinder him? who will say unto him, What doest thou?